tschaub/suite/docs/installerdocs/source/README.rst

       *The OpenGeo Suite successfully installed*

-For more information, please see the document titled **Getting Started**, which is available in the Start Menu at :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Getting Started`.
+For more information, please see the document titled **Getting Started**, which is available in the Start Menu at :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Documentation --> Getting Started`.

 .. note:: The OpenGeo Suite must be running in order to view all documentation.